panem-enzo/Keeper-App/README.md

 # Keeper-App

 My first full-stack project.
-A basic "to-do list app" implemented around a React JSX framework and MongoDB database.
+A basic "to-do list app" implementing the frontend with the React JSX framework and the backend with MongoDB database.